 Undergraduate Roini was a prominent operator also in another context.
 When governor Järnefelt’s family spend the summer of 1889 in Kolho in Vilppula, Roini kept company with them in Kolho as well as at Seppälä farm in Mänttä.
 Roini has acquainted himself with the family during his studies.
 An acquaintance already from the time spend at Kuopio Lyceum, Juhani Aho, also visited Kolho during that summer.
 Axel Gallén, Louis Sparre and Järnefelt family participated the Keuruu summer party held during the same summer.
-The inaugural address of the festivities was held by Ernst Ivar Roini and the keynote speech by Juhani Aho.
+Ernst Ivar Roini held the inaugural address of the festivities while Juhani Aho held the keynote speech.

 Early 1890s Roini moved to Vyborg to work as the editor and later owner of Viipurin Sanomat newspaper.
 Late 1897 Roini bought a run-down farm in Ruskeala, Ladoga Karelia, which the family restored into a model farm.

 During his studies in Helsinki, Roini had authored a few plays.
 His play Walansa rikkojat premiered in the Finnish theatre in 1883.
-Roini experimented also in actor’s career by taking part in few dramas across Finland.
+Roini experimented also in actor’s career and took part in few dramas across Finland.
 He has also made translations.
 Roini’s best known text is probably a song called Vallinkorvan laulu, whose lyrics he wrote for A. B. Mäkelä’s dramatisation Ruukin jaloissa.
-It was composed by Oskar Merikanto.
+Oskar Merikanto composed the music.

 Roini continued his career as a journalist his entire life.
 In Karelia, at places where he resided, Roini actively took part in administrative work as a member of municipal boards, commissions, and committees.
 He died in 1st of May 1905 in Ruskeala.